You searched for "Biology of aging"

 Co-Director, Institute for Aging Research

 Dr. Cuervo is considered a leader in the field of autophagy – the process by which cells recycle their waste.
 The Barcelona native is also an expert on the molecular biology of aging.
 Dr. Cuervo has been quoted in numerous publications, including The New York Times and the Scientist.
-She is co-editor-in-chief of Aging Cell and associate editor of Autophagy and has served on various NIH advisory panels and study sections. read more...
+She is co-editor-in-chief of Aging Cell and associate editor of Autophagy and has served on various NIH advisory panels and study sections, on the NIA Council and is currently member of the NIH Council of Councils. read more...